MaPS-GSD/Apollo3-PIH/README.md

 ### Disclaimer
 Please note: On Friday, May 1 the FDA issued an Emergency Use Authorization for Protective Barrier Enclosures.
 The authorization provides specific guidance for manufacturing.
 The Apollo PIH has not yet been evaluated with respect to these guidelines.
 The letter and two associated fact sheets are available at [https://www.fda.gov/medical-devices/emergency-situations-medical-devices/emergency-use-authorizations#covid19ppe](https://www.fda.gov/medical-devices/emergency-situations-medical-devices/emergency-use-authorizations#covid19ppe).

+The product as a protective barrier enclosure, provides an extra layer of barrier protection in addition to PPE and is not meant to replace PPE.

 Please also note: The Apollo PIH is under active development and refinement.
 Please check this repository often for design modifications and additional information.

 The Apollo PIH has been tested by clinicians at Massachusetts General Hospital and Boston Children's Hospital, but there are many different regulations regarding medical devices so please follow local guidelines that apply to your region.
 Please note that safety is the primary objective.
 Medical equipment must be approved before it is distributed.
 This is possibly a matter of life or death.